-The University of Scranton maintains electronic records for students enrolled in the fall of 1992 and thereafter.
+The University of Scranton's electronic records for students enrolled in the fall of 1992 and thereafter.
 If you completed coursework prior to August 1992, you may complete your request online.
-The PDF delivery option, however, will not be available to you and your request may require up to 5-7 business days to process.
+The PDF delivery option, however, may require up to 5-7 business days to process.

 - November 22, 2018

 - November 23, 2018

 - December 24, 2018 through January 1, 2019

 - January 21, 2019